 - Anxiously pacing or fretfully walking?

 - Having trouble locating/recognizing significant landmarks/belongings in a familiar setting?

 - Following behind or “shadowing” another person’s movements?

 - Feeling paranoid or in danger?

-For example, these questions may be able to help you differentiate between whether your loved one’s nighttime wandering is due to disruptions in their sleep/wake cycle, scary visual hallucinations before falling asleep or disorientation after getting up to go to the bathroom.
+For example, these questions may help you differentiate between whether dementia wandering at night is due to disruptions in a senior’s sleep/wake cycle, scary visual hallucinations before falling asleep or disorientation after getting up to go to the bathroom.
 Remember, though, a person with dementia may exhibit multiple types of wandering behavior that can fluctuate in frequency and severity.

 Step 2: Consider the Time of Day and Frequency